 - Phase 4: Compile all precipitation and evapotranspiration data into a geodatabase and set of map documents at a spatial and temporal scale that will allow them to be combined with other water balance component data.
 Provide all pertinent metadata. - 5.
 Brief description of results to date and work remaining: We have completed phase one and have begun to work on phase two.
 Phase one resulted in spatial maps, graphs, quantitative statistics, and histograms for each of the eight models, for whole years, for the entire state.
-Phase two has produced correlation maps and graphs for the Jornada Experimental Range against a covering subset from the TRMM and PRISM models.

-Since the September report, we have identified additional sources of higher elevation rain gauge data for comparison with the precipitation estimates.
+Phase two has produced correlation maps and graphs for the Jornada Experimental Range against a covering subset from the TRMM and PRISM models. - Since the September report, we have identified additional sources of higher elevation rain gauge data for comparison with the precipitation estimates.
 The comparison of all the precipitation models (PRISM, CHIRPS, AHPS, TRMM and PERSIANN) with the Jornada rain gauges has been completed and the agreement is very good for PRISM and satisfactory the other with the exception of PERSIANN which substantially overestimated the precipitation.
-We have obtained some METRIC ET data from Dr. Hendrickx on NM Tech for comparison with the ET models.
-Field observations of ET at several locations have been found.

-For preciptation, we have completed the analysis of yearly totals for the 5 models for the years 2000 - 2013.
-These totals have been compared with the yearly totals for the 30+ rain gauges at the Jornada Experimental Range.
-The PRISM model gave the best agreement for the average over the entire range, however when compared with yearly totals for the individual gauges, it was clear that PRISM and the other models do NOT account for the small scale variations of rain fall.
-This analysis will continue for the monthly totals.

-For ET we have acquired data for 8 flux stations in the state, mostly in Rio Grande valley.
-Six of them are AmeriFlux stations operated by Dr. Litvak of UNM.
-The comparison of the yearly ET totals did not yield very good agreement, we will continue this analysis with the monthly totals to see if the remotely sensed estimates correctly track the month to month variations of ET observed on the ground.
-Toward this end in December Dr. Senay's group at the EROS Data Center provided us with monthly data for the SSEB model for the period 2000 to 2013.
-We already have monthly data for the ALEXI and Mod16 models.

-For the period 2000 to 2013 we have prepared maps with the ratio of annual SSEB ET over annual PRISM P. A high ratio of about 6 is found in irrigated areas (as expected) and over some mountain ranges (not expected); a ratio of around 1 is found in many desert areas (as expected); ratios of less than 1 are found in some mountain areas due to runoff and groundwater recharge in these areas.
-Much more analysis needs to be done.

-Another check on the quality of the ET products is the calculation of the reference ET fraction, i.e. the ratio of the annual ET over annual reference ET.
-This work cannot be completed until the annual reference ET files are georeferenced and made available through nmepscor-owncloud.unm.edu/.
-The lack of georeferenced ET products on nmepscor-owncloud.unm.edu/ is now a major bottleneck that prevents completing the proposed work in a timely manner.

-6. Student participation - List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): Steve Walker, Master of Applied Geography; Ian Hewitt, Master of Water Science and

-Management; Robert Sabie, Master of Applied Geography; Abebe Besha, Ph.D. of Water Science and Management; Reid Brown, Master of Hydrology.

-- 7. Provide special recognition awards or notable achievements as a result of the research.
-Include publications in progress (all published work supported wholly or in part of NM WRRI must bear an acknowledgment of support): - We submitted an abstract to the 2014 Fall meeting of the American Geophysical Union (AGU). - On December 17 Tom Schmugge presented a talk at AGU "Comparison of Remotely Sensed Precipitation and Evapotranspiration Products for a Statewide Water Assessment of New Mexico" (H32E-02).
-His co-authors were: Alexander Fernald, Kenneth Peterson, Steve Walker, Ian Hewitt and Jan Hendrickx. - 8.
+We have obtained some MATRIX ET data from Dr. Hendrickx on NM Tech for comparison with the ET models.
+Field observations of ET at several locations have been found. - 6.
+Student participation List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): Steve Walker, Master of Applied Geography; Ian Hewitt, Master of Water Science and Management; Robert Sabie, Master of Applied Geography; Abebe Besha, Ph.D. of Water Science and Management; Reid Brown, Master of Hydrology. - 7.
+Provide special recognition awards or notable achievements as a result of the research.
+Include publications in progress (all published work supported wholly or in part of NM WRRI must bear an acknowledgment of support): - We submitted an abstract to the 2014 Fall meeting of the American Geophysical Union (AGU). - 8.
 Include references as needed (limit to one additional page): - 9.
-Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable: A server that will become a central repository for data collected for the statewide water assessment for New Mexico is now in operation at nmepscor-owncloud.unm.edu/.
-We are further developing the online structure that will allow data to be uploaded, downloaded, and displayed to other researchers and the public through maps, graphs, and tables. - 10.
+Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable: We are working to obtain approval to construct a server that will become a central repository for data collected for this and all research leading to the calculation of a statewide water assessment for New Mexico.
+We are developing the online structure that will allow these data to be uploaded, downloaded, and displayed to other researchers and the public through maps, graphs, and tables. - 10.
 Provide two PP slides that provide summary information on your project appropriate for viewing by state legislators: